SAP-docs/preview.developer.concur.com/src/api-reference/spend-documents/post-receipt.md

 ## Upload a New Receipt

-This endpoint facilitates the creation of a new receipt.
-There are 2 features that can be used to create a receipt: '_simpleReceipt_' and '_cfdi_'.
+This endpoint facilitates the creation of a new receipt for '_simpleReceipt_'.

 ### Scopes
 `spenddocs.receipts.write` `spenddocs.receipts.writeOnly`  - Refer to [Scope Usage](#./getting-started.md#scope-usage) for full details.